-Objective 1: The presence (marker detected) of resistance QTL Fhb1 (and to a lesser extent Qfhs.ifa-5A) increased among advanced inbred lines.
-Currently, 10 of the 23 State-wide Elite Trial entries have Fhb1 (three of these are also included in the NRPN and seven in the RGON).
-Of the 180 advanced (Senior) yield trial entries, 68 have Fhb1.
-With regard to the 554 new Junior Trial inbred lines, 357 have Fhb1.
-Thus, Fhb1 has now been firmly established in each program generation.
+Objective 1: The presence (marker detected) of resistance QTL Fhb1 (and to a lesser extent Qfhs.ifa-5A) increased markedly among advanced inbred lines.
+In 2022, 10 of the 23 Statewide Elite Trial entries had Fhb1 (three of these were also included in the NRPN and seven in the RGON).
+Of the 180 advanced (Senior) yield trial entries, 68 had Fhb1.
+With regard to the 554 new Junior Trial inbred lines, 357 had Fhb1.
 Fhb6, Qfhb.rwg-5A.1, Qfhb.rwg-5A.2 and the Everest 2DL_QTL were introduced for the first time in the F2 to F3 generations.
 The segregating populations and inbred lines were furthermore evaluated for multiple adaptive (ND) traits.
 Phenotyping and marker selection (where appropriate markers were available) were done to also raise the presence of resistance to the cereal rust diseases and increase the possibility to develop inbred lines with broad disease resistance.

 Objective 2.
-Study (i): The Qfhb.rwg-5A.1 and Qfhb.rwg-5A.2 QTL have small individual effects and were difficult to transfer in the absence of reliable markers; however, we could identify and apply SNP haplotypes of the donor line (GP80) to aid transfer.
-Eight homozygotes for one or both resistance genes were obtained following three backcrosses to winter wheat (approximately 93% winter wheat background recovered) and were confirmed in a replicated greenhouse trial.
+Study (i): Qfhb.rwg-5A.1 and Qfhb.rwg-5A.2 have small individual effects and were difficult to transfer in the absence of reliable markers; however, we could identify and apply SNP haplotypes to aid transfer.
+Eight homozygotes for one or both resistance genes were obtained following three backcrosses to winter wheat (approximately 93% winter wheat background recovered).
 The selections had resistance similar to the spring wheat donor and were calculated to have 75% to 82% of ND Noreen genetic background.
-ND Noreen is believed to have background (native) FHB resistance that appears to bolster the PI277012-derived resistance.
-Derivatives with the genes are now being evaluated further and will be applied in a wide range of new crosses.
-F4 intermediates from the transfer that segregate for the resistance markers will be planted in the field in September 2022 for continued selection in 2023.
-Markers Xbarc186 (Qfhb.rwg-5A.1), Xgwm2136 and KASP marker 5AL-8.0K (Qfhb.rwg-5A.2) could be useful for predicting the presence of the respective genes; however, both Xbarc186 and KASP-5AL-8.0K give cross parent-specific polymorphisms that limit their usefulness.
-Xqwm2136 appears to produce a unique polymorphism associated with the resistance, yet the marker may be less tightly linked to the resistance.
-Study (ii): Two of the nine originally selected (yield) F4-derived families completely lacked Fhb1, whereas the remaining seven families were homozygous for Fhb1.
+ND Noreen is believed to have background FHB resistance that bolsters the PI277012-derived resistance.
+Derivatives with the genes are being evaluated further and will be applied in a wide range of new crosses.
+Markers Xbarc186 (Qfhb.rwg-5A.1), Xgwm2136 and KASP marker 5AL-8.0K (Qfhb.rwg-5A.2) could be useful for predicting the presence of the respective genes; however, both Xbarc186 and KASP-5AL-8.0K give parent-specific polymorphisms that limit their usefulness.
+Xgwm2136 appears to produce a unique polymorphism associated with the resistance, yet the marker may be less tightly linked to the resistance.
+Study (ii): Two of the nine originally selected (yield) F_4 -derived families completely lacked Fhb1, whereas the remaining seven families were homozygous for Fhb1.
 Following the marker screens, 140 F5-derived inbred lines with Fhb1 and additional favorable (marker-predicted) resistance gene combinations were established from the seven families for continued yield testing.
 In addition to Fhb1, the presence of rust resistance genes Lr34 (58%), Lr46 (46%), Lr68 (52%), Yr17 (71%) and the 1BL.1RS translocation (15%) could also be determined.
 Few reliable and specific disease resistance markers are available in wheat, and it is highly likely that additional rust, bacterial leaf streak and tan spot resistance genes that were present among the parents will also occur among the progeny.
-The selections will be planted in the field as single rows in September 2022.
+The selections were planted in the field as single rows in September 2022.
 Study (iii): Based on the marker results and phenotypes in observation/increase rows, four cross 16M10 lines with the Fhb1 and rust resistance gene markers were singled out for further testing and included in the 2022 Preliminary (Junior) yield trials.